gary-rowe/SimpleScaffolding/README.md

 Examples of use are:

-* Entities and their supporting structures (DAOs, repositories, services, resources, unit tests, models and so on)
+* Entities and their supporting structures (DAOs, repositories, services, REST resources, unit tests, fixtures, models and so on)
 * Rapid generation of common design patterns spanning multiple classes

 ### Isn't this already done with Maven archetypes?